Flotomate/product_docs/source/admin/admin-organization.rst

 -  Add the Brand Text, Brand Logo, and Brand Favicon.
-You can toggle between logo and text, whichever way you want to show your identity on Flotomate (top left corner of the screen).
+You can toggle between logo and text, whichever way you want to show your identity on Motadata (top left corner of the screen).

 -  Set the Primary, Secondary and Logo Background colors.
 You can choose the text color to be primary or secondary.
 Whichever you choose as